Skip to main content

 The Department of Urology offers additional professional development opportunities outside of traditional CME credit courses.
 These programs provide immersive hands-on training, advanced surgical technique workshops, and in-depth specialty conferences to support skill development, peer connection, and leadership in surgical innovation.

-The Annual Advances in Genitourinary Robotic Reconstruction Conference is a comprehensive in‑person professional development course highlighting the latest innovations in robotic reconstructive urology.
-This course brings together expert faculty and practicing surgeons to discuss advanced techniques, complex case management, and emerging trends in robotic reconstruction.
+The Fifth Annual Advances in Genitourinary Robotic Reconstruction Conference is a premier in-person professional development course showcasing the forefront of robotic reconstructive urology.
+Bringing together internationally recognized faculty and practicing surgeons, this conference serves as a dynamic forum for the exchange of advanced surgical techniques, complex case management strategies, and emerging trends shaping the future of robotic reconstruction.

 Key Features

-- Interactive lectures focusing on complex reconstructive techniques, such as ureteroenteric stricture management and vessel‑sparing approaches.
+• Interactive expert lectures on complex reconstructive techniques, including ureteroenteric stricture management, vessel-sparing approaches, and next-generation urinary reconstruction.

 Audience